jpalardy/vim-slime/assets/doc/targets/neovim.md

 let g:slime_input_pid=1
 ```

-The `PID` is included in the terminal buffers's name, visible in the default terminal window status bar.
+The `PID` is included in the terminal buffers' name, visible in the default terminal window status bar.

 ## Menu Prompted Configuration